-In the cold rolling of gold, probably nearly 90 per cent. of the power used is needed to overcome roll neck friction, so that it will be seen that the design and lubrication of the bearings is an important factor.
+In the cold rolling of gold, probably nearly 90 per cent. of the power used is needed to overcome roll neck friction, so that it will be seen that the design and with marked persistence. lubrication of the bearings is an important factor.
 Phosphor bronze bearings are used in all the Mint rolls-of the plain type with suitably-placed oil channels.
 Sight feed lubricators maintain a regular oil supply.
-For the heavy duty rolls, castor oil is found most effective, but as it has a tendency to congeal in the channels during non-workeffort was made to eliminate all avoidable sources of error, and the results are given with these reservations.
+For the heavy duty rolls, castor oil is found most effective, but as it has a tendency to congeal in the channels during non-working hours when the mills are standing, a lighter oil is run through before closing degree of accuracy necessary for Mint rolling is problematical.